 Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplements, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-The kidneys produce a hormone with assorted responsibilities.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 Kidney Stones Vs Gallstones